Estimated reading time: 12 minutes

 - Be willing to change as a parent

 - Teach Patience

 - Enforce rules and set guidelines

-None of the above costs money or can be bought but have a HUGE impact on your children.
+None of the above costs money or can be bought, but it dramatically impacts your children.

 Assumptions Of Wealthy Parents

-Just because you see a mom with make-up off to the gym or a dad who is home often or goes golfing doesn’t mean they have a maid who cleans their house, nanny who take care of the kids, cooks and does the grocery shopping.
+Just because you see a mom with make-up off to the gym or a dad who is home often or goes golfing doesn’t mean they have a maid who cleans their house, a nanny who takes care of the kids, cooks, and does the grocery shopping.

 It also doesn’t mean that they don’t work or haven’t worked hard to be able to live the life they can afford.

-Watching successful model, mom, wife and cookbook author Chrissy Teigen on Instagram it’s easy to see that she adores cooking for friends and family almost every night.
-Of course she could hire a chef to do the work but cooking is a big part of her life and livelihood.
+Watching successful model, mom, wife, and cookbook author Chrissy Teigen on Instagram, it’s easy to see that she adores cooking for friends and family almost every night.

 You must teach your kids life skills whether you have no money in the bank or millions invested.